Man found dead after reportedly confessing to double murder in Facebook post

-EAST RIDGE, Tenn. --A manhunt ended Monday morning after a 23-year-old man suspected of killing his mother and friend was found dead.
+EAST RIDGE, Tenn. --A manhunt ended Monday morning after a 23-year-old man suspected of killing his mother and friend was found dead,the Jasper County Sheriff's Office said.

 The two victims are the suspect's mother, Vi Lawhorn, and a friend.

 The Jasper County Sheriff's Office said that suspect Casey James Lawson was found dead in Vossburg, Mississippi from an apparent self-inflicted gunshot wound, according to ABC News.

-Lawson had reportedly confessed to the murders on Facebook.
+In a now-deleted Facebook post, Lawhorn allegedly wrote, "This morning, at around 01:30, I shot and killed my mother (Vi Lawhorn) and a close friend of mine... with a stolen .22 LR."

 East Ridge Police confirmed to WTVC that Mississippi Highway Patrol located Casey Lawhorn's vehicle in Jasper County, Mississippi, around 7 p.m.
 Sunday.
 Casey Lawhorn was not in the vehicle, police said.